Intro

 - Invite your partner to share about their day.

 3).
-Go on a date and schedule separate times to talk about the relationship.
+Go on a date and schedule separate times to discuss the relationship.
 One of my favorite relationship quotes is:

-This is a great reminder because now that you two have been together for awhile, possibly married and with kids, it doesn’t mean the relationship work is over.
+This is an excellent reminder because now that you two have been together for a while, possibly married and with kids, it doesn’t mean the relationship work is over.

 For example, if I’m not feeling connected to Jess (my wife), I’ll be keenly aware of her imperfections, and vice-versa, because we all have them.

-I love the idea of this because it provides the space for you two to share things you may have not be able to address during the busy week.
+We love this idea because it provides the space for you two to share things you may not have been able to address during the busy week.

 John Gottman suggests using this time to talk about the relationship this week.